 pura vida

-Four flawed friends travel to tropics where things go wrong.
+Four flawed friends travel to the tropics, where things go wrong.

-A graduation film made at Estonian Academy of Arts.
+This is a graduation film made at the Estonian Academy of Arts.

 9.5 mins | Estonia | 2018